make your bariatric journey work

 • Pin it!

-Symptoms of body dysmorphia are:
+Other things that are related to signs of body dysmorphia are:

-• Constantly comparing yourself to others
+• Obsessively comparing yourself to others

 • Not being able to accept compliments about your appearance from others

-• Hiding (parts of) your body constantly
+• Constantly hiding (parts of) your body

 • Pin it!